kerig-it/node-sanitiser/README.md

 The `sanitiser` function returns a string representing the sanitised path name.

-# Examples
+## Examples

-In the example below, a path name is being sanitised.
+Sanitised path name assigment to a variable.

 ```js
 const sanitiser = require('sanitiser');